Lone Mountain Cemetery: Removal of cemeteries and remains

 The idea started circulating in the 1880s that the cemeteries needed to be moved outside of the city; complaints were made primarily by the nearby property owners who were concerned that the area would discourage any new development in the neighborhood, and for safety.
 At this point in history the grounds of the cemeteries had started to deteriorate, and became a haven for delinquents.
 In 1894, J. H. Bond, the editor of the local Richmond Banner newspaper, started to promote the removal of these cemeteries with a move to Colma due to the decay of the gravestones.
 Bond had been vocal on this issue for two decades and supported the common idea (for its time) that cemeteries "planted germs of disease in the organs of breathing life."
-Catholic Archdiocese opposed the removal of the graves because in Calvary Cemetery they were on "hallowed ground".
+The Catholic Archdiocese opposed the removal of the graves because in Calvary Cemetery they were on "hallowed ground".
 Another point of argument was the importance of the buried San Francisco pioneers, and moving them would be disrespectful, "preserve the sanctity of the dead".
 The battle to remove the cemeteries continued for years, with groups such as the "Cemetery Defense League" and "Save our Cemeteries" fighting to stop city evictions.

 In 1902, the San Francisco Board of Supervisors had passed a law to prohibit the sale of grave lots or to permit any new burials within the city.
 By late 1910, cremation was also prohibited within the city.
 The California State Legislature passed the Morris Act in 1921, authored by Clarence W. Morris (1888–1965), which allowed a cemetery to be abandoned if ratified by a majority of lot owners.
 The Morris Act of 1921 was stopped by litigation and by 1923 a second Morris Act had passed, giving municipalities the ability to remove bodies, but requiring "police power" and requiring burial to have been prohibited by law for a set number of years.

 From 1923 until 1929, ongoing litigation prevented the removal of the buried; the majority of the buried were moved on or after 1929.
-The bodies would be moved at no expense, but if you wanted to move the headstone the family had to pay the cost.
+The bodies would be moved at no expense, but, for a headstone to be moved, the family had to pay the cost.
 As a result, many of the gravestones were reused for the sea wall at Aquatic Park, the creation of a breakwater at the St. Francis Yacht Club in the Marina, lining for rain gutters in Buena Vista Park, and erosion control at Ocean Beach.
 Contractor Charles L. Harney was paid to dump the large crypts and large tomb markers into the San Francisco Bay.
-In the present-day, every once in awhile the full-sized gravestones will emerge at Ocean Beach, particularly after a storm.
+In the present-day, every once in a while the full-sized gravestones will emerge at Ocean Beach, particularly after a storm.

 From February 1940 until after World War II (circa 1945), the process of moving the last remains from San Francisco to Colma was completed.